mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 This is a project aimed at filling my musical blindspots, favoring albums I haven't heard before.
 With that said, there are certainly albums on this list that I've listened to countless (n) times.
 Anyway...

+## 4/26 Stardust - Willie Nelson
+* 1st Listen:

 ## 4/25 Power, Corruption & Lies - New Order
-* 1st Listen:
+* 1st Listen: Ok

 ## 4/24 Exile In Guyville - Liz Phair
 * 1st Listen: Not great